JeraSoft Documentation Portal

 Docs for all releases

 The Management API allows you to easily integrate 3rd party applications with VCS platform.
-It may be accessed using either XML-RPC or JSON-RPC.
-Both are fairly standard protocols for remote procedure calls.
+It may be accessed using JSON-RPC - a standard protocol for remote procedure calls.

-Most programming languages have libraries to work with any of these protocols.
+Most programming languages have libraries to work with this protocol.
 The API uses the same logic as the web interface and works very similar, which makes its usage easier.

 To access JSON-RPC interface use: